elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 * [Objective-C](https://github.com/search?utf8=✓&q=JSON+parsing+OR+decoding+fork%3Afalse+language%3AObjective-C&type=Repositories): 1611 results.
 * [Swift](https://github.com/search?utf8=✓&q=JSON+parsing+OR+decoding+fork%3Afalse+language%3ASwift&type=Repositories): 1038 results.

 If you do the math, it means that for every three Objective-C libraries there are almost two Swift libraries.
-That seems to (mirror/match) a similar trend in the Apple ecosystem in general, as [pointed out by Orta Therox](https://twitter.com/orta/status/748139249074053120):
+That seems to mirror a similar trend in the Apple ecosystem in general, as [pointed out by Orta Therox](https://twitter.com/orta/status/748139249074053120):

 > *Looks like in the last month for every 4 Obj-C libraries, there are 3 Swift libraries.*